What is a "Formal Complaint" in comparison to a general complaint?

 How do I file a formal complaint?

 Formal Complaints are to be made in person at the Police Department.
-To download our Comendation / Complaint Form Click Here.
+To download our Commendation/Complaint Form Click Here.
 Any Supervisor can take a formal complaint.
-All you have to do is relate the facts of the incident to the officer without adding to it or embellishing what happened.
+All you have to do is relay the facts of the incident to the officer without adding to it or embellishing what happened.
 You will be treated professionally and courteously.
 If you file a complaint, you will receive a copy of your complaint as a receipt of record.
-After the complaint is investigated, you will be advised of the disposition by letter.
+After the complaint is investigated, you will be advised of the disposition by letter or by phone.
 The Greenwood Police Department values the input of the citizens we serve.

 What happens after I make a complaint?

 All complaints received about member misconduct will be thoroughly examined by the Internal Affairs Unit.
 Complaints of discourtesy or poor service are usually investigated by the officer's immediate supervisor and forwarded to the Chief of Police for review.
 Complaints that are investigated by the Internal Affairs Unit are completed and forwarded to the Chief of Police for review and final recommendation.
 The complaint is then given one of five dispositions:

 - No Misconduct Established - There is insufficient evidence to confirm or refute the complaint.

 - Sustained - The allegation is true and the actions of our employee was inconsistent with the Department's policies and procedures.

 - Exonerated - The allegation is true and the action of our employee was consistent with the Department's policies and procedures.

 - Unfounded - The allegation is either false or there is no credible evidence to support it.